 But many visa applicants from non-English speaking countries are required to pass English language tests before obtaining a UK visa.

-Which Secure English Languish Test is required for my visa?
+Which Secure English Language Test is required for my application?

 The Home Office requires visa applicants to meet one of the English language proficiency levels outlined in the Common European Framework (CEF).